vladislavalerievich/calendar/README.md

 # Google-like Event Calendar with JavaScript
-This project is using React and Redux on the client side.
-On the backed Express and MongoDB
+This project is built with React and Redux on the client side.
+Backend is using Express and MongoDB

 ## 1: Install packages
 ```sh